 A family and personal experience with breast cancer drives her passion to educate women about early breast cancer detection, as well as educate and support breast cancer patients through treatment and healing.
 Her personal experience with TurningPoint was essential to her recovery and return to normal activities.
 Dr. Lipscomb McDaniel obtained her medical degree from Howard University in Washington, D.C.
 She completed her OB/GYN residency and her Maternal-Fetal Medicine fellowship at LAC/USC Women’s Hospital in Los Angeles, CA. She resides in Atlanta, is married and has a teenage daughter.

-Ryan K. Owens, JD has been with DS Waters since it’s founding in 2004.
-DS Waters is one of the nation’s largest providers of bottled water delivery, office coffee service and water filtration systems, with over 5,400 employees and a national distribution in both retail and home and office delivery channels.
-He is responsible for all legal affairs of the company, including strategic transactions, litigation management, employment and real property matters, distributor and vendor relationships, intellectual property, corporate governance and compliance.
+Ryan K. Owens, JD, most recently was Chief Legal Officer with DS Services, joining them at their founding in 2004.
+His responsibilties covered all legal affairs of the company, including strategic transactions, litigation management, employment and real property matters, distributor and vendor relationships, intellectual property, corporate governance and compliance.
 Prior to joining DS Waters, Ryan practiced law at Hughes, Hubbard & Reed LLP in Los Angeles, CA, where he represented clients in a variety of corporate transactions, including the issuance of debt and equity securities, mergers and acquisitions, joint ventures, financing, as well as intellectual property and e-commerce.
 Ryan received his Bachelor’s degree from Brigham Young University and his JD from the University of Southern California School of Law.
 He enjoys working with youth and has spent over eight years serving with the Boys Scout of America.
 Ryan resides in Alpharetta, GA with his wife and four children.

 Susan Harris, PT, PhD, FAPTA, FCAHS